Skip to content

 Tablet catchers were fitted to four of the Grantham O2s so that, being a single line, we could run non-stop through Colsterworth, where there was a small ground level signal box and tablet catching gear.
 The ‘tablet’ was a stiff leather pouch with a metal loop on top, and the one from High Dyke only gave us permission to go to Colsterworth.
 The pouch contained a brass key to operate the equipment in the signal boxes.
 We'd give up one, and pick up another tablet at Colsterworth to take us to Skillington Road box, where we'd stop and get the ‘staff’ (not a tablet as such) to either Stainby or Sproxton, as the line forked to one or the other there.
 Nos.63929/30/31/32 were the engines so fitted, although other ‘tangos’ were used as well.
 I only remember O2s up the branch, but I believe there were others in earlier years.

-Here is a link to a photograph taken on the branch of No.63930, one of the locomotives equipped with a tablet catcher.
+Here is a photograph taken on the branch of No.63930, one of the locomotives equipped with a tablet catcher.
 You can see it projecting from the side of the tender.

 An interesting story: one Saturday (it was spring bank holiday), I was up the branch with Driver Jack Bottomley and, being bank holiday, the little engines of the ironstone companies had filled the sidings at Stainby chock-a-block, and even put three of four in a short ‘cripple siding’.
 We went in to pick them up with our heavier tango, and bump, bump, bump, we were off the road on the sleepers.
 I had to get on the shunter's bike to take the single line key to Skillington Road box so that the breakdown train could reach us.
 I remember the fitters pulling the bike up into the carriage when it arrived.
 I also remember the platelayer boss testing the gauge of the engine wheels (trying to blame the loco?), but it turned out the wooden chocks in the rail chairs were rotten and had given way, the rails splaying out.
 Hefty lumps of wood were skilfully and carefully packed under the wheels, and the breakdown engine (another tango - needless to say) pulled us back on at the first attempt; but it took some time to get set up.